edardagani/BI/README.md

 ###### Step 6 (Optional)

-If for some reason you want to run
+If for some reason you want to run a process by itself, you can do it in their perspective files. eg. If you want to run the etl process, you have to run the ```etl.py``` file.

+# THE END